baueraj/cognitive-brain-imaging-lab/README.md

 • Conduct “mind-reading” to infer what a person is thinking about based on distributed brain activation patterns;

-• Predict the brain activation pattern associated with thinking about a specific concept (the inverse of “mindreading”);
+• Predict the brain activation pattern associated with thinking about a specific concept (the inverse of “mind-reading”);
 and

 • State and elaborate on how the above data analysis methods complement each other